domhabersack/domhabersack.com/_newsletters/2019-09-11-drawing-sweet-icons-for-you.md

 ---
-title: ":candy: Drawing sweet icons for you"
+title: "Drawing sweet icons for you"
-excerpt: I am assembling some of my icons into an icon pack that I will make available for free soon.
+excerpt: "I am assembling some of my icons into an icon pack that I will make available for free soon."
+emoji: ":candy:"
 ---
 Hey lovelies!